The following is the text of Canada’s employment, earnings, and hours report for April released by Statistics Canada.

 Note to readers

-The Survey of Employment, Payrolls and Hours (SEPH) is a business census of non-farm payroll employees.
+The Survey of Employment, Payrolls and Hours (SEPH) is produced by a combination of a census of payroll deductions, provided by the Canada Revenue Agency, and the Business Payrolls Survey, which collects data from a sample of 15,000 establishments.
 Its key objective is to provide a monthly portrait of the level of earnings, the number of jobs and hours worked by detailed industry at the national, provincial and territorial level.

 Statistics Canada also produces employment estimates from its monthly Labour Force Survey (LFS).
 The LFS is a household survey, the main objective of which is to divide the working-age population into three mutually exclusive groups: the employed (including the self-employed), unemployed and not in the labour force.
 This survey is the official source for the unemployment rate and collects data on the socio-demographic characteristics of all those in the labour market.